FitzwilliamMuseum/walking-the-landscape-fitz-cdh/_walks/Walk-A.md

 image-credit: "Copyright Fitzwilliam Museum"
 geojson: Walk-A-13-JUNE.json
 centroid: "51.963850, 1.007635"
-quote: "Hence the breath
-Of life informing each organic frame;
-Hence the green earth, and wild resounding waves; Hence light and shade alternate, warmth and cold,
-And bright and dewy clouds, and vernal show'rs,
-And all the fair variety of things."
+quote: "Hence the breath of life informing each organic frame; Hence the green earth, and wild resounding waves; Hence light and shade alternate, warmth and cold, and bright and dewy clouds, and vernal show'rs, and all the fair variety of things."
 byline: "John Constable"
-sceneset: "A short description of the image that this walk pertains to.
-Tell us a little to set the scene.
-Don't say too much here."
+sceneset: "These are three key locations for Constable's formative years: his father, Golding Constable, owned mills in each of these places.
+Constable's family home was situated in East Bergholt, and John trod the path to Dedham every day to school."
 images:
     -
       file: